MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch3.3" class="n"></a> 3.3 Returns

 How do we formalize cumulative reward for maximization?
-If the sequence of rewards awarded after time step $t$ is deonted $R_{t+1}, R_{t+2}, R_{t+3}, ...$, then we can maximize the expected return $G_t = R_{t+1} + R_{t+2} + ... + R_T$, where $T$ is the final time step.
-This works for envornments with terminal states at the end of each episode followed by a reset to a standard starting state.
+If the sequence of rewards awarded after time step $t$ is denoted $R_{t+1}, R_{t+2}, R_{t+3}, ...$, then we can maximize the expected return $G_t = R_{t+1} + R_{t+2} + ... + R_T$, where $T$ is the final time step.
+This works for environments with terminal states at the end of each episode followed by a reset to a standard starting state.

-> In episodic tasks we sometimes need to distinguish the set of all nonterminal states, denoted $\mathcal S$, from the set of all states plus the terminal state, denoted $\mathcal S^+$.
+> In episodic tasks we sometimes need to distinguish the set of all non-terminal states, denoted $\mathcal S$, from the set of all states plus the terminal state, denoted $\mathcal S^+$.

 In some cases, agent-environment interaction is not episodically divided; rather it is continuous and without limit.
 In these cases, it's unsuitable to use $G_t$ as presented above as $T = \infty$, and return itself could be infinite (e.g. cart-pole).
-To fix this issue, we use _discounting_ so that the agent tries to maxmimize the sum of discounted rewards ad-infinitum:
+To fix this issue, we use _discounting_ so that the agent tries to maximimize the sum of discounted rewards ad-infinitum:

 $G_t = R_{t+1} + \gamma R_{t+2} + \gamma R_{t+3} + ... = \displaystyle\sum^\infty_{k=0} \gamma ^k R_{t+k+1}$ where $ 0 \leq \gamma \leq 1$, and is called the discount rate.

-Gamma controls how near/faresighted the agent is.
+Gamma controls how near/farsighted the agent is.

 > If $\gamma < 1$, the infinite sum has a finite value as long as the reward sequence $\{R_k\}$ is bounded.
 If $\gamma = 1$, the agent is “myopic” in being concerned only with maximizing immediate rewards: its objective in this case is to learn how to choose $A_t$ so as to maximize only $R_{t+1}$.

-## <a name="ch3.4" class="n"></a> 3.4 Unifed Notation for Episodic and Continuing Tasks
+## <a name="ch3.4" class="n"></a> 3.4 Unified Notation for Episodic and Continuing Tasks

 $\{A, R, \pi, T, etc.\}_{t,i}$ refer to the the representation of a variable at time $t$ of episode $i$.
 Additionally, the sum over a finite and infinite number of terms can be unified by considering the terminal step to be an _absorbing state_ which transition only to itself and generates zero reward.